jlg373/GettingandCleaningDataProject/README.md

 The grep function, with the appropriate regular expressions, is used to find the column indices in alldata with names containing either "mean()" or "std()".
 These columns and the "subject" and "activity" columns are column binded to create the meanstddata data.frame.
 Variable names are cleaned up to remove "()" and "-".  meanstddata meets the requirements of steps 1-4 described in the Overview.

-It is important to note that here I assume that only variables containing "mean()" are desired.
+It is important to note that here I assume that only variables containing "mean()" or "std()" are desired.
 There are also variables containing "meanFreq()" that may be relelvant depending on how the project description is interpreted.

 ## 4 - Creating tidy data set with the average of each variable for each activity and each subject